 Step 4: Follow-up Questions

 Even if your score is low or high, you should follow up questions with the detractors in the survey.
-By adding relevant follow-up questions, you can identify why customers gave the score.
-Furthermore, this helps understand the areas that need improvement
+You can identify why customers gave the score by adding relevant NPS follow-up questions.
+Furthermore, this helps understand the areas that need improvement.

 Step 5: Close the Loop